meccomarking/PubEtherMark/README.md

-# PubEtherMark
+# EtherMark by _Mecco_
-Welcome to the EtherMark GitHub Page.
+**Welcome to the EtherMark GitHub Page.**

+Example Ladder Logic can be found in the Example Ladder Logic folder above for both EtherMark and ProfiMark enabled Laser and Dot Peen Systems.